githubThrowaway51393/PersonalCapitalService/README.md

 # PersonalCapitalService

-This is an extension of the great work that Haicho did in this repo. https://github.com/haochi/personalcapital
+This is an extension of the great work that Haochi did in this repo. https://github.com/haochi/personalcapital

 Personal Capital's API setup allows you to authenticate with its backend services and make requests to it pretty easily.
 This is merely a wrapper API to make capturing your data in a more friendly manner.